Call for Nominations for the 2010 AHA Election

 Dear AHA Members:

-The Nominating Committee will meet in early February 2009 to recommend two candidates for each of the following positions:
+The Nominating Committee will be meeting in late January 2010 to recommend two candidates for each of the following positions:

 - Councilor Profession, serving on the AHA Council and on the Professional Division, which deals with the rights and responsibilities of historians, professional conduct, the job market, data collection, membership, and professional service prizes.